 - Always call ahead to check surf conditions.

 - Never swim alone and always swim near a lifeguard.

 - A black & yellow checkered flag marks the swimming & surfing zones.

 Other Things to Know

-BBQ’ing on the beach is prohibited, however, you can BBQ on the grassy area that is located right across the boardwalk.
-There is also a limited amount of built-in public BBQ’s if you’re able to reserve one.
-If you are planning a large gathering be sure to follow this basic rule of thumb– any gathering of more than 50 people requires a permit from the Park and Recreation Department.
+BBQing on the beach is prohibited, however, you can BBQ on the grassy area that is located right across the boardwalk.
+There is also a limited amount of built-in public BBQ’s available.
 There are showers and restrooms conveniently located near the fire pits.
 Finding parking during peak times can be difficult so please plan accordingly.
-Please also be aware that the following are NOT allowed on the beach, cliffs, walkways, park areas and adjacent parking lots:
+If you’re planning a large gathering be sure to follow this basic rule of thumb: any gathering of more than 50 people requires a permit from the Park and Recreation Department.
+Please also be aware that the following is NOT allowed on the beach, cliffs, walkways, park areas and adjacent parking lots:

 - No alcoholic beverages